JeffleIncarnate/Open-Evening-Website/Docs/api.md

 - [x] Setup database (Postgre SQL)
 - [x] Authenticate user login
 - [x] Save user login to data base if they signed up

+## Rate Limiting:

+You have a total of 1 request per second.

 ## Endpoints: